GitHubAnatta/haskell-sequence-kernels/README.md

 * Consistent with a vector kernel when time series are of equal length,
 * Does not suffer from issues of diagonal dominance like the global alignment kernel for example.

+For comparison an implementation in Python is available [here](https://github.com/nchrys/python-sequence-kernels).

 ### TODO

 1. Rewrite the algorithm using the `ST` monad,